MRF Challenge

 MRF Challenge is an open-wheel motorsport formula based in India organized by Madras Motor Sports Club.
 This was India's first and only FIA approved and inscribed international series.
+The cars were developed and manufactured by Coimbatore based J A Motorsport.
 This was promoted as a Winter series where young and upcoming racing drivers could get valuable seat and track time during the off-season months in competitive tracks in Asia.
 This was supported by MRF Ltd in its entirety and was a unique concept of "Arrive and Drive" which meant that the drivers would not have the hassle of making all arrangements.
 They would pay for a seat in the Championship and everything would be taken care of by the organizers.